milesj/web-lang/spec/types.md

 # Types #

-All types are immutable objects that contain a value.
-All mutations and aggregations will return a new instance with the new value.
-If a type needs to be mutated in place, it will need to be unlocked or cloned.
+All types are immutable data structures that contain a value(s).
+Types can either be defined explicitly using generics, or implicitly through deference (default).

+Furthermore, all types (and variables) are strictly immutable.
+Any "mutation" returns a new instance with the value being cloned and modified in the process.

 ## Primitives ##